-Achieving a proper resolution and proper payout for a commercial claim, homeowners claim or a condominium claim is very difficult without the services of United States Adjusters.
-There are a list of specific tasks that will need to be performed to see that the loss is resolved in a manner that allows the policyholder to rebuild or put themselves back to pre loss condition and be indemnified.
-There is no simple claims form for an insured to fill out or a simple list of tasks that will resolves claims.
-There are different variables depending on the type of loss, the type of structure involved, the type of insurance policy, the loss location, not to mention additional professionals and experts may need to be called in to to be sure the insured has the best most effective conclusion.
+Achieving a proper resolution and proper payout for an insurance claim such as a commercial claim, homeowners claim or a condominium claim is very difficult without the services of an expert team like United States Adjusters.
+There are a list of specific tasks that will need to be performed to see that the loss is resolved in a manner that allows the policyholder to public insurance adjuster rebuild or put themselves back to pre-loss condition and be indemnified.
+There is no simple claims form for an insured to fill out or a simple list of tasks that will resolve claims.
+There are different variables depending on the type of loss, the type of structure involved, the type of insurance policy, the loss location, not to mention additional professionals and experts may need to be called in to be sure the insured has the best most effective conclusion.

-"Public Adjusters are professionals who are employed exclusively by a policyholder who has sustained an insured loss.
+"Public adjusters are professionals who are employed exclusively by a policyholder who has sustained an insured loss.
 They handle every detail of the claim, working closely with the insured to provide the most equitable and prompt settlement possible.
-A Public Adjuster inspects the loss site immediately, analyzes the damages, assembles claim support data, reviews the insured's coverage, determines current replacement costs and exclusively serves the client, not the insurance company.” www.napia.com
+A public adjuster inspects the loss site immediately, analyzes the damages, assembles claim support data, reviews the insured's coverage, determines current replacement costs and exclusively serves the client, not the insurance company"

-United States Adjusters are current members of the National Association of Public Insurance Adjusters
+United States Adjusters are long time members of National Association of Public Insurance Adjusters

-Most insurance policies contain a certain provision which stipulates that either the insured or the insurance company has the right to demand "Insurance Appraisal" if that party disagrees as to the amount of the insured loss.
-The Appraisal process is offered to both parties to the insurance contract or "Policy" as a less expensive and more expedient alternative to going to court in order to reach agreement on the damage amount.
+Most insurance policies contain a certain provision which stipulates that either the insured or the insurance company has the right to demand insurance appraisal if that party disagrees as to the amount of the insured loss.
+The appraisal process is offered to both parties to the insurance contract or policy as a less expensive and more expedient alternative to going to court in order to reach agreement on the damage amount.
 Appraisal has many similarities to binding arbitration but the two processes are not identical.
-The Appraisal Panel is made up of three participants: the insured and the insurance company both select an Insurance Appraiser to represent them in the process then they both select a neutral Umpire which has to be agreed upon by both parties to serve as the final decision-maker should the two Appraisers have differences that they cannot resolve.
+The appraisal panel is made up of three participants: the insured, the insurance company, and the insurance appraisers.
+Both the insured and the insurance company select insurance appraisers to represent them in the process, then they both select a neutral umpire which has to be agreed upon by both parties to serve as the final decision-maker should the two appraisers have differences that they cannot resolve.

 Many commercial business owners and homeowners find themselves disagreeing with their insurance company's analysis of their insurance claim.
 However, most are unaware that they can dispute the insurance company's findings via the Insurance Appraisal Process!

 Mediation is another form of alternative dispute resolution that may be utilized instead of taking a matter to the judicial system or Appraisal for settlement.
 Mediation is a non-binding and confidential forum wherein participants can work to improve their understanding of each other's position and, with the assistance of a neutral mediator, attempt to work out an equitable settlement.
 The mediator does not impose any decision on the parties in disagreement, but rather helps the parties to reach an agreement which is mutually acceptable.
-United States Adjusters has partaken in mediation a great number of times and dependant on the type of claim and all the variables Mediation may be a option, though it is less likely to reach conclude successfully then the Appraisal Process if you have the option of both.
+United States Adjusters have partaken in mediation a great number of times.
+Depending on the type of claim and variables involved, mediation may be an option for you.
+Between mediation and appraisal, mediation is less likely to reach a successful conclusion.

 Expert Damage Valuation:

-Our extensive experience in large commercial losses, including Condominium and Homeowner Association insurance claims, allows us already have an advantage of most when it comes to evaluation of damage.
+Our extensive experience in large commercial losses, including condominium and homeowner association insurance claims, gives us a great advantage than most when it comes to evaluation of damage.
 Our network of experts and specialists are on standby to assist with the specific circumstances that surround the claim so that documentation and substantiation proceeds quickly.

 Representatives of United States Adjusters are frequently sought after to testify on matters pertaining to property insurance claims.
 Our experts are available to work with the litigation team on the determination of the financial value of the loss including damage to commercial and residential properties, personal property, machinery and industrial equipment, loss of business income, and extra expense.
 Complex negotiations and litigation over property insurance claims often requires policy expertise and interpretation that we are well versed in and can provide.